ImenBenAmar/Rain_Prediction/README.md

 # Rain_Prediction
- In this project, I tackled a binary classification problem to predict whether it will rain tomorrow (Yes/No)
+ In this project, I tackled a binary classification problem to predict whether it will rain tomorrow (Yes/No).
+Key tasks included:
+Data preprocessing: Data cleaning, scaling, and balancing the target variable using SMOTE and oversampling techniques.
+Exploratory Data Analysis (EDA): Data visualization to uncover patterns and insights.
+Modeling: Built a classification pipeline and trained multiple models, including Logistic Regression, SVM, KNN, Decision Tree, and Random Forest.
+Results: Achieved the best accuracy of 93.81% with Random Forest.
+Dimensionality Reduction: Integrated PCA to reduce problem complexity and improve performance.

 ## Table of Contents